eranshmil/github-monitor/README.md

 ### Debugging with VSCode

-If you want to debug using VSCode instead of Chrome DevTools, there are two options:
+In order to debug with VSCode instead of Chrome DevTools, there are two options:

-1. Go to the Debugger section and click the play button.
-(The relevant debug configuration is called `Attach to process`)
+1. Go to the Debugger section, choose `Attach to process` and click the play button.
 1. Read about `Node: Auto Attach` feature in the article [Debug Your Node.js App in 60 Seconds by John Papa](https://link.medium.com/5K0J0S3FAS) or in [VSCode documentation](https://code.visualstudio.com/docs/nodejs/nodejs-debugging).
    ![Using Auto Attach](https://code.visualstudio.com/assets/docs/nodejs/nodejs-debugging/auto-attach.gif)

 ### Webhook testing

 First, we need to install a program that exposes our localhost to the internet.
-If you already use other program, expose port `3000` and skip to the second step.
+If you already use another program, expose port `3000` and skip to the second step.

 1. Signup to [ngrok](https://ngrok.com), [download and install](https://ngrok.com/download).
 1. Expose port 3000: